danmayer/danmayer.github.com/_posts/2014-01-29-investigating_api_tooling.md

 ### Why not Thrift, Protocol Buffers

-The largest reason is in the end we want human readable APIs.
-We want to be able to debug and test with standard curl commands.
+The largest reason is in the end I want human readable APIs.
+I want to be able to debug and test with standard curl commands.
 We want to be able to use simple Ajax calls without additional tooling.
-The benefits of Thrift and Protocol Buffers seem to not be large enough to force our stack to always use non standard tooling and limit our choices in terms of integrating other tooling.
+The benefits of Thrift and Protocol Buffers seem to not be large enough to force our stack to always use non standard tooling and limit our choices in terms of integrating other options.
 Finally the support for these formats isn't quite as strong as we would like in terms of native mobile support.
-The only one of the data serialization and RPC systems that seems to not have as many limitations is Apache Avro, which will be covered a bit further below in the comparison list.
+The only one of the data serialization and RPC systems that seems to not have as many limitations is Apache Avro, which will be covered in more data in the comparison list.

 ### Api Tooling Options